Pedasi Panama sunset

 - stabilizes you for inevitable blogging ups and blogging downs

-Like cooking a fish, the best results occur if you find that “just right” mid-point, wherever the point for you.
+Like cooking a fish, the best results occur if you find that “just right” mid-point between blogging for you and others.

 Keep these ideas in mind to find your blogging driver.